Freeriding & Ski touring

 • Difficulty: difficult

-• Begin: entry at Karlesjoch (mountain station Karlesjochbahn)
+• Start: entry at Karlesjoch (mountain station Karlesjochbahn)

 • Diffiulty: difficult

-• End: Melagg in Langtaufers – South tyroll/Italy
+• End: Melag in Langtaufers – South Tyrol/Italy

 Overview of the freeride variants on the Kaunertal Glacier